hlfredoutrodot/H-D-Remaster/README.md

 ## Install

 Just launch game.exe (first link in the download section) in an empty directory located in your user path (Documents for example).
 It's where the game will be installed.

+There is no loading screen or something else, after you launched the game.exe, just wait the update.7z is deleted in the directory where you placed game.exe.

+If you get an error which say that the game is not installed properly, go to the bin directory and launch regadd.reg file, which add the needed registry key.

+### Antivirus troubleshooting
+The installer of the remaster was created using bat2exe converter, so game.exe is not signed by microsoft and it can cause some mistakes.

 ## External Settings (language & username)